pnp/copilot-prompts/samples/github-powerplatform-patchfunction/readme.md

 ## Summary

-This prompt asks GitHub Copilot to generate PowerFx code that creates a new record in a PowerApps data source called EmployeeData.
+This prompt asks GitHub Copilot to generate PowerFx code that creates a new record in a PowerApps data source.
 The record will include fields for Name, Position, and HireDate, with values provided by user input through text input controls and a date picker.
 The formula should be triggered by a button click, with validation to ensure all fields are filled.
 If validation fails, an error notification will be displayed; otherwise, a success message will confirm the record creation.

 ## Prompt💡